kaifox/client-server-demo/README.md

 * combines REST + websockets.
 * particularly useful when setable and getable
 * Potentially an interesting combination could be REST + SSE.

+#### Criteria to decide what to use

+* Integrierbarkeit (how well does it fit in the landscape)
+* Language agnostic?
+* Handhabbarkeit?
+* Speed?

+Also to be discussed with Hanno